 .picolog files with colleagues.

 PicoLog 6 is a complete data acquisition software package.
-It provides a visual, easy-to-use interface for users to quickly set up simple or complex acquisitions, record, view and analyze data.
+It provides a visual, easy-to-use interface allowing you to quickly set up simple or complex acquisitions and record, view and analyze data.

 Designed from the ground up to be intuitive from the outset, PicoLog 6 allows you to set up the logger and start recording with just a few clicks of the mouse, whatever your level of data logging experience.